Echis coloratus

 Echis coloratus, known as the painted saw-scaled viper, painted carpet viper, Burton's carpet viper, and by other common names, is a highly venomous viper species endemic to the Middle East and Egypt.
 No subspecies are currently recognized.

 Description

 It grows to a maximum total length (body + tail) of 75 cm.

 Common names

 Painted saw-scaled viper, painted carpet viper, Burton's carpet viper, Palestine saw-scaled viper, Arabian saw-scaled viper, Mid-East saw-scaled viper.

 Geographic range

-It is found in the Middle East in Sinai, Israel, and Jordan.
-On the Arabian Peninsula it has been recorded from Saudi Arabia, Yemen, and Oman.
-In Africa it occurs in eastern Egypt east of the Nile and as far south as the 24th parallel.
+It is found in the Middle East and North Africa.
+It occurs in Egypt east of the Nile from near the southern border to the Sinai Peninsula, and its range extends eastwards into the Negev in Israel, Palestine's West Bank region, and Jordan.
+On the adjoining Arabian Peninsula it has been recorded in Western Saudi Arabia, Yemen, and Southern Oman.

 The type locality given is "on Jebel Shárr, at an altitude of 4500 feet ...
 Midian" (Saudi Arabia, 1371 m altitude).

 Habitat

 It occurs in rocky deserts, from sea level to altitudes as high as 2,500 m.
 It is not found in sandy deserts.